 The customer journey often starts online.
 In this orientation phase, the consumer goes online to find information to become more familiar with the product, for example.
-Here, they encounter various parties who provide what they are looking for, and develop a preference for a particular provider.
+Here, they encounter various parties who provide what they are looking for and develop a preference for a particular provider.
 The tremendous yearly growth of online spending shows that Dutch consumers often complete their purchases online.
-In 2015, Dutch consumers spent 8.41 billion on product purchases; 21.9% more than in 2014.
-Spending on services such as travel and event tickets, shows a growth of 10.3%. (source: gfk.com, Thuiswinkel Markt Monitor research)
+Over the years consumers are spending more and more on online shopping and purchasing services such as travel and event tickets. (source: gfk.com, Thuiswinkel Markt Monitor research)

-No matter how well-designed a usability test may be, you won’t know if you’re actually scoring well until you know what is happening within the competitive environment.
-What do people experience on all these different websites with respect to one another?
+The advantage of usability tests is you can get inside the mind of the consumer: what do they experience when entering your website and what do they think?
+Researching the online customer journey, on the other hand, gives you insights into what is happening within the competitive environment.
+What do people experience on different websites with respect to one another?
 What makes consumers prefer one but not the other?
 Which aspects of the customer journey take priority when it comes to improving?

 The Digital Service Journey

-These days, the optimal organisation of online self-service is considered to be almost as important as the online sales journey.
+These days, the optimal organization of online self-service is considered to be almost as important as the digital sales journey.
 By allowing consumers to answer their questions themselves online, make changes, or manage an account, there is a ‘win’ on both sides.
-Companies can reduce their service centre costs and thus achieve higher margins, and consumers can get to work whenever it suits them.
+Companies can reduce their service center costs and thus achieve higher margins, and consumers can get to work whenever it suits them.
 Without having to worry about office hours, waiting times, and menus.
-Our own WUA! studies show that more than 70% of consumers want to be able to deal with service-related issues themselves online.
+Our own WUA studies show that more than 70% of consumers want to be able to deal with service-related issues online.
 And this percentage is increasing rapidly.
-In order to optimally organise self-service online (think app and the My-environment within websites), it is fascinating to find out what is the standard in the world around the consumer.
+In order to optimally organize self-service online (think apps and the My-environment within websites), it is fascinating to find out what is the standard in the world around the consumer.
 This standard is determined by the best in class – that is the bar the consumer will set for you.

 The role and value of benchmarking